 The Free Store offers free items and services to those members of the community desperately in need.
-No forms or qualification documents necessary.
+No forms or qualification documents are necessary.
 They accept clothing, tents, sleeping bags, furniture, and any general household items.
-They are then shelved in the store for immediate distribution to members of the community that visit the store.
+They are then shelved in the store for immediate distribution to members of the community that visits the store.

 The National Kidney Foundation will pick up any household and clothing items for resale at Carolina Value Village where 100 percent of the proceeds benefit the National Kidney Foundation of North Carolina by funding important programs.

 Charlotte's Crisis Assistance Ministry operates a Free Store that provides donated clothing and household items at no charge to families in need, such as clothing for men, women, and children, household items such as blankets, kitchenware, and personal care products.
 Items also needed are furniture and appliances that are in a good working condition such as stoves, refrigerators, microwaves, mattresses, kitchen tables, sofas, and chairs.

 Charlotte's Catholic Social Services provides the community with many services including refugee resettlement, immigration services, pregnancy support and more.
 In particular, the refugee resettlement department accepts donations in the form of household items and furniture.